Plain English Summary

 What does the study involve?

 Patents are randomly placed into one of two groups.
 Those in group one undergo standard total knee replacement surgery while those in group two undergo robotically assisted bi-unicompartmental knee replacement.
-The progress of each patient will then be followed up after 3 months, and then after 1, 2, 5 and, finally, ten years, after surgery.
+The progress of each patient will then be followed up after 3 months, and then after 1, 2, 5 and, finally, 10 years, after surgery.

 What are the possible benefits and risks of participating?

-Robotic assisted bi-unicompartmental knee replacement is a new technique and only around 20 cases have been undertaken using this technology worldwide.
+Robotic-assisted bi-unicompartmental knee replacement is a new technique and only around 20 cases have been undertaken using this technology worldwide.
 We therefore cannot tell how well this surgery will perform in the long term.
 The most significant risks for patients undergoing knee replacement surgery are infection within the new joint and in the longer term wearing out of the implant.
-We do not think that the risk of infection will be any higher for patients who receive robotic assisted bi-unicompartmental knee replacement.
+We do not think that the risk of infection will be any higher for patients who receive robotic-assisted bi-unicompartmental knee replacement.
 We cannot predict how long robotic bi-unicompartmental knee replacement knee implants will last as the technique is too new.
-In addition, patients that take part in this study will have at least one CT scan of their knee (some patients will have two CT scans).
+In addition, patients who take part in this study will have at least one CT scan of their knee (some patients will have two CT scans).
 This will involve additional exposure to X-rays.

 Where is the study run from?